Send us your library circulation data

-Once developed, this library-specific data will be integrated with BNC SalesData, our retail sales tracking system, allowing libraries to compare their circulation to the Canadian retail market, drive discovery through the production of overall 'most-read' lists, and examine trends by genre, regions, authors, and more.
-When launched, libraries will be able to access all this in SalesData for a reasonable fee.
+LibraryData is integrated with BNC SalesData, our retail sales tracking system, allowing libraries to compare their circulation to the Canadian retail market, drive discovery through the production of overall 'most-read' lists, and examine trends by genre, regions, authors, and more.
+When launched, libraries will be able to access all this in SalesData for a fee.

 In order to get this project off the ground, we need your holds and circulation data!
 It's quick, easy, and free to set up a weekly delivery through your ILS.